cosmos/cosmos/PLAN.md

 ## Definitions

-**Cosmos Inc**: Cosmos Inc is a for-profit legal entity that manages the Crowdfund and Genesis of the Cosmos Hub.
-Besides the initial development of the Essential Cosmos Software and Services, Cosmos Inc has no further obligations with regards to the Cosmos Ecosystem, Cosmos Hub, or derivatives (forks) of the Cosmos Hub, but instead is a general participant in the network.

 **Cosmos Ecosystem**: Includes the Cosmos Network and other software and services, including validator and client software.

+**Cosmos Foundation**: Cosmos Foundation is a for-profit legal entity that manages the Crowdfund and Genesis of the Cosmos Hub.
+Besides the initial development of the Essential Cosmos Software and Services, Cosmos Foundation has no further obligations with regards to the Cosmos Ecosystem, Cosmos Hub, or derivatives (forks) of the Cosmos Hub, but instead is a general participant in the network.

 **Cosmos Hub**: An Cosmos hub is itself a blockchain, or zone, that connects to many other zones.
 The hub facilitates token movement between zones.
 The Cosmos